 Pancreatic cancer is often diagnosed at an advanced stage when it is too late for treatments to have any real positive effect.
 Patients often only survive for a year or so after their diagnosis, and in many cases, the patient may only live a couple of months or even weeks.
 This grim picture hasn’t changed in 40 years.

 Angus’s project started in April 2018 and was only possible thanks to a partnership set up between Worldwide Cancer Research and Pancreatic Cancer Research Fund.
 His work focusses on a particular network of proteins found in fibroblasts that helps them to stay in communication with pancreatic cancer cells.
-Reflecting on the achievements of the past year, Angus told me that there are three ways in which they’ve really made progress.
+Reflecting on the achievements of the past year, Angus told us that there are three ways in which they’ve really made progress.